-The whale season around Brisbane generally runs from mid-June to October, with the majority of whales heading north between June and August, before returning south for feeding from September to October or November.
-Throughout this time there are many opportunities for Brisbane Kids and adults to watch the whales and even get up close and personal with them!
+The whale season around Brisbane generally runs from mid-June to October, with most whales heading north between June and August, before returning south for feeding from September to October or November.
+Throughout this time, there are many opportunities for Brisbane Kids and adults to watch the whales and even get up close and personal with them!

-There are several tour companies offering whale-watching cruises that depart from Brisbane, including the following options.
+Several tour companies offer whale-watching cruises departing from Brisbane, including the following options.

-Brisbane Whale Watching offers cruises departing from the north-eastern suburb of Redcliffe, around 30 minutes’ drive from the CBD.
+Brisbane Whale Watching offers cruises from the northeastern suburb of Redcliffe, around 30 minutes drive from the CBD.
 They also offer transfers from many hotels in Brisbane and locations close to the Central and Kangaroo Point areas for an additional cost.
 For more information, you can check out brisbanewhalewatching.com.au.

-Whales in Paradise operates tours from the Gold Coast, but offers free pick-ups from several locations in central Brisbane, as well as personalised pick-ups from city hotels at an additional fee.
+Whales in Paradise operates tours from the Gold Coast but offers free pick-ups from several locations in central Brisbane and personalised pick-ups from city hotels at an additional fee.
 For more information on their tour times and prices, click here.

-There are also many whale watching companies that depart from various locations near Brisbane, from the Gold Coast to the Sunshine Coast, that offer some amazing cruises.
+Many whale-watching companies depart from locations near Brisbane, from the Gold Coast to the Sunshine Coast, offering some amazing cruises.